Contributing writers for Wake Up World

 - Eat grain like quinoa, buckwheat, brown rice, millet, and oats.

 - Drink steam-distilled water or natural spring water only.

 - Take 2 tablespoons of flaxseed oil daily.

-- Avoid all animal fats.
-Bacon, beer, bouillons, chicken liver, corned beef, dairy products, gravies, pork, sausage, and smoked or processed meats are prohibited.
-The only acceptable animal foods are broiled whitefish, and skinless turkey or chicken, and these should be consumed in moderation only.
+- Avoid animal fats.
+Bacon, beer, bouillons, chicken liver, corned beef, dairy products, gravies, pork, sausage, and smoked or processed meats are the most damaging.
+The best animal-based foods are broiled whitefish, and skinless turkey or chicken, and these should be consumed in moderation only.
 Get protein from vegetable sources, grains and legumes instead.